 What is "storytelling"?
 Telling stories, of course!
-In 2014, there are so many diverse, wonderful, and sometimes overwhelming ways to do this.
+There are so many diverse, wonderful, and sometimes overwhelming ways to do this.
 What I want to explore is traditional, oral storytelling, which has been a part of human life since we first left Africa 200,000 or more years ago.
 Perhaps storytelling was the reason language developed in the first place, as our minds began to inquire, wonder, think.

 Why Do We Tell Stories?